Oklahoma Department of Tourism and Recreation: History

 Administered by the executive director, the Department began in 1931 when the Oklahoma Legislature appropriated funds for the land on which Lake Murray is located.
 In 1951, Lake Murray State Park also became the site for the first of seven state-owned lodges.
 Through the years, park, lodge, and tourism programs rested in the Planning and Resources Board, the Department of Commerce and Industry, and the Industrial Development and Park Department.
 In 1972, the legislature created the Oklahoma Tourism and Recreation Department which is made up of four divisions.

 The Division of State Parks operates the Oklahoma State Parks System.

 The Oklahoma Film and Music Office promotes the film and music industry by actively recruiting film and music productions.

-The Travel Promotion Division markets Oklahoma through regional, national, and international advertisement and travel promotion programs such as Travel Information Centers, “Discover Oklahoma” television show, and “Oklahoma Today Magazine”, and Oklahoma’s tourism information site, “TravelOK.com.”
+The Travel Promotion Division markets Oklahoma through regional, national, and international advertisement and travel promotion programs such as Travel Information Centers, Discover Oklahoma television show, Oklahoma Today magazine, and Oklahoma’s tourism information site, TravelOK.com.

-In 2018, tourism was Oklahoma’s third largest industry and contributed $9.6 billion to Oklahoma’s economy in direct visitor spending, $708 million dollars in state and local taxes, and supported 103,600 jobs throughout the state.
+In 2018, tourism was Oklahoma’s third largest industry and contributed $9.6 billion to Oklahoma’s economy in direct visitor spending, $708 million in state and local taxes, and supported 103,600 jobs throughout the state.

 On April 25, 2022, the Oklahoma Department of Tourism and Recreation cancelled its contract with Swadley’s Foggy Bottom Kitchen, a restaurant owned by Brent Swadley, after Oklahoma Legislative Office of Fiscal Transparency found the department had paid Swadley's nearly $17 million for "financial losses, management fees and capital improvements."
 Oklahoma County District Attorney David Prater called for the Oklahoma State Bureau of Investigation to open a criminal investigation into Swadley's and for Oklahoma State Auditor and Inspector Cindy Byrd to conduct a forensic audit.